UWPCE-PythonCert/PythonCertDevel/source/lesson_templates/course1_lesson02.rst

 After completing this lesson, students will:

- 1. Be able to develop and run a simple Python program using their preferred editor, so that they are fully familiar with the associated techniques.
+ 1. Develop and run a simple Python program using their preferred editor.
- 2. Know how to name, create and use variables in a Python program, so that they have a foundation of this knowledge on which to build for later learning and assignments.
+ 2. Name, create and use variables in a Python program.
- 3. Use and demonstrate Python constructs to control program flow, so that various types of conditional logic are understood and applied.
+ 3. Use and demonstrate Python constructs to control program flow.
- 4. Write basic Python functions and show how they are used in simple scenarios, so that they can demonstrate and understand how to start to avoid redundancies in code.
+ 4. Write basic Python functions and show how they are used in simple scenarios.

 Readings
 ---------